 The sound quality can be best described as decent, but it could be better.
 Despite the addition of three recording modes that are meant to enhance the sound, this mic is still not nearly as good as Blue Yeti from the same manufacturer.
 I find this somewhat alarming, because the Yeti has been there for over 15 years and the Nessie is one of their newest microphones.
 Apparently, they are developing backwards as it seems.
 Similarly, to the Samson’s Meteorite ball-shaped mic, Blue Nessie gets a bit harsh on the highs and certainly lacks the lower end response, though to a smaller degree.

 Behold, there is a fix included.
 The vocal recording mode activates digital processing that does a bit of compression and de-essing.
 That effectively makes the sound richer and less sibilant, although this also makes the breaths and background sound more noticeable.
-This somewhat reminds the sound from the radio, albeit inferior in quality.
+This somewhat reminds of a studio sound, albeit of highly inferior quality.
 However, the same old Blue Yeti sounds just as good and more natural without any digital processing involved.
 Scrimping on the quality of the microphone just to implement the fancy DSP simply defeats the purpose of creating this complexity – bad marketing move.

 Finally, there is a third recording mode meant for the instruments.
 This one doesn’t do much except adding a touch of EQ and brightening the things up a little.
 So in the end, you will find yourself switching between those modes just to catch up with the original sound of the Yeti, but mind you, Yeti isn’t the best sounding USB mic!
 On the other hand, there are plenty of mics that sound far worse, so Nessie is still pretty decent.
 It gives you enough clarity and it’s relatively crisp.
 There is a bit of honkiness though in the upper midrange, but this isn’t particularly noticeable when using the vocal recording mode.